-The School District is entering the second year of a three year negotiated agreement with the Madison Plains Education Association and the Ohio Association of Public School Employees.
+The School District is entering the third year of a three year negotiated agreement with the Madison Plains Education Association and the Ohio Association of Public School Employees.
 The School District completed negotiations with both MPEA and OAPSE in summer 2019.
 A three year contract was agreed upon.
 The MPEA contract calls for a 1 percent base increase in the first year, and 2 percent increase in years two and three of the agreement on a traditional column and step salary schedule (Legacy Schedule), as well as an optional performance based alternative salary schedule (MP COMPASS Schedule) at an estimated 7 percent overall increase in the first year based on initial opt-in placement and incentives, and 2 percent overall in years two and three of the agreement.
 The OAPSE contract calls for a 2 percent base increase in the first and second year, and 2.25 percent in year three of the agreement on a traditional column and step salary schedule.
 Each agreement also calls for an insurance cap of 12 percent.
 Should the insurance increase exceed 12 percent the percentage split between the School District and the employees of premium costs increases from an 80/20 School District/Employee percentage split, to a 50/50 School District/Employee percentage split.
-A board approved budget reduction plan for 2019 included the institution of a "pay-to-participate" fee for athletics and band that has been suspended for 2020 due to passage of the new 1.25 percent earned income tax in May 2018.
-A number of the various supplemental positions reduced in 2019 have been filled in 2020.
-The 2019 budget reduction plan elimination of an administrative position, elimination of a teaching position, elimination of a reading specialist position, and the elimination of three aide positions (primarily through attrition) have been maintained; these positions remain eliminated in 2020.